H.R. 5557: Mental Health Services for Students Act of 2025

 6

-Privacy rules follow the partnership
+Privacy rules travel with the whole partnership

 Who benefits from H.R.
 5557?

-Students in Bureau of Indian Education-funded schools
+Students in Bureau of Indian Education schools

 Who is affected by H.R.
 5557?